The pull of God is a truly mesmerizing topic in the Course. It upends everything we think about our desire for God.

 Even though we now seem incredibly attached to all sorts of things that are not God, in the end, says the Course, we will find them intolerable, simply because they stand in the way of the only thing we really want:

-Much as the ego wants to retain guilt you find it intolerable, since guilt stands in the way of your remembering God, Whose pull is so strong that you cannot resist it.
-(T-13.II.1:2)
+For as much as the ego wants to retain guilt, you find it intolerable, for guilt stands in the way of your remembering God, Whose pull is so strong that you cannot resist it.
+(T-13.II.1:3)

 15. The pull of God will have its way with us in the end.
 We cannot really oppose it.

 To oppose the pull or the will of God is not an ability but a real delusion.
 The ego believes that it has this ability, and can offer this ability to you as a gift.
 You do not want it.
 It is not a gift.
-It is nothing at all. (original version of T-7.IV.6:1-5)
+It is nothing at all.
+(T-7.III.7:1-5)

 The truth is still that the attraction of God is irresistible at all levels, and the acceptance of this totally unavoidable truth is only a matter of time.
 But you should consider whether you want to wait, because you can return now, if you choose.
-(Helen's notes)
+(T-2.I.1:3-4)